reactjs/react.dev/handling-events.md

 </button>
 ```

-Another difference is that you cannot return `false` to prevent default behavior in React.
+Another difference is that you cannot return `false` to prevent default behavior in React [as with a plain HTML inline or jQuery event handler](https://css-tricks.com/dangers-stopping-event-propagation/).
 You must call `preventDefault` explicitly.
 For example, with plain HTML, to prevent the default link behavior of opening a new page, you can write:

 ```html
 <a href="#" onclick="console.log('The link was clicked.'); return false">